n1tk/accord/README.md

 - All Gravity-related files
 - All secrets and config files used in the system (stored in ``[BACKUP_DIRECTORY]/secrets``)
 - The object store, which includes all project data
-- tar.gz file of all of the backup files together to easily move around
+- A ``tar.gz`` file of all of the backup files, to make it easier to move

 You can change the default backup location by passing the ``-d`` or ``--directory`` option to the command, followed by the desired path.
 If you use a different backup location, make note of it, as you'll refer to it when restoring the files from backup.